Japanese milk bread

 Japanese milk bread (食パン, shokupan), also called Hokkaido milk bread, or simply milk bread in English sources, is a soft white bread commonly sold in Asian bakeries, particularly Japanese ones.
 Although bread is not a traditional Japanese food, it was introduced widely after World War II, and the style became a popular food item.

 Background and history

 Soft white bread is popular in Asia, particularly in Japan, and has artisan status there.
-Bread was not a traditional food in Japan, but it came into culinary use there after the American response to post-World War II Japanese rice shortages included relief shipments of wheat.
+Bread was not a traditional food in Japan, but it came into culinary use there after the American response to post–World War II Japanese rice shortages included relief shipments of wheat.
 The style of bread became popular outside Asia in the 2020s.

-Other names for it are Hokkaido milk bread, shokupan, and pai bao.
+Other names for it are Hokkaido milk bread, shokupan, and pai bao(排包).
 Shokupan translates to "eating bread" or "food bread" or "plain bread"; in Japan the style is considered the standard bread of the country, where it is a common breakfast meal or eaten as a snack.
 It is carried in many bakeries in Asian countries.